OrHasan/Captcha_Analyzer/README.md

 <!-- FILTERS THEORY -->
 ## Filters (theory)
 ### Median Blur
-**(Use to clear _"Salt & Paper"_ noise)**
+**Purpose: Clears _"Salt & Paper"_ noise**

-Running a mask on the picture (as example - 3x3), and replacing the pixel value in the center of the crossover between the picture and the mask with a middle value in the crossover (while looking on those values in ascending order).
+**Method:** Applies a mask (e.g. 3x3) to the image and replaces the pixel value at the center of the mask with the median value of the pixels within the mask.

 <div align="center">